Florida Counseling License Requirements

 2. Earn the degree(s) required for your counseling practice area.

 Most counseling careers require at least a master’s degree in a related field for licensure.
 Licensed Mental Health Counselors (LMHCs) and Licensed Marriage and Family Therapists (LMFTs) are required to have a master’s degree with coursework in specific areas.
 A prospective school counselor must have an approved master’s degree that covers topics relevant to guidance counseling and student welfare.
-The Florida Certification Board offers three substance abuse counselor licenses that require a minimum of a high school diploma all the way up to a relevant master’s degree, depending on the type of licensure.
+The Florida Certification Board (FCB) offers three substance abuse counselor certifications that require a minimum of a high school diploma all the way up to a relevant master’s degree, depending on the type of licensure.

 3. Get licensed to practice counseling in Florida.